Our school is part of a project, which is run between Warrington Local Authority, schools and Cheshire Police.

 The project ensures that at least one member of the school staff, known as the Key Adult, is trained to liaise with the police and to use the information that has been shared, in confidence.

 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.
-The Key Adult at Stretton St Matthew's CE Primary School is Mrs H Fryman.
-If she receives an Encompass call she will make sure that a person the child trusts is available to help - if the child needs this.
+The Key Adult at Stretton St Matthew's CE Primary School is Mr W Hitchcock.
+If he receives an Encompass call he will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and make sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.

 All schools have a duty to share any information with other organisations if they feel a child is at risk of being hurt.
 The Key Adult may contact other organisations.
 This is described in our child protection policy.